* The next round of applications open in the Fall of 2021*

 a. seeking their first college degree or technical job training,

-b. who have been referred by a local domestic violence program, and
+b. whom a local domestic violence program has referred, and

-c. who have completed the Allstate Foundation Financial Literacy curriculum, or other financial literacy
+c. who have completed the Allstate Foundation Financial Literacy curriculum or another financial literacy program

 Survivors are encouraged to apply even if they do not fit the priority areas.